 The Three-Bucket Theory: Beyond just identifying problems

-As leaders, it can be amazing when a team is collaborative, full of positive energy and mutually focused on getting the right things accomplished.
-But sometimes in environments with a lot of openness and sharing, folks can be really great at identifying problems and issues, but not as skilled at owning the actual planning or work that it takes to get to the resolutions and outcomes.
+As leaders, it’s crucial to understand what a leadership mindset is and how it impacts organizational culture.
+It can be amazing when a team demonstrates collaboration and is full of positive energy and mutual focus on getting the right things accomplished.
+But sometimes in environments with a lot of openness and sharing, folks can be great at identifying problems and issues, but not as skilled at owning the actual planning or work that it takes to get to the resolutions and outcomes.
+This is where developing a leadership mindset becomes essential, emphasizing the importance of accountability in leadership.

 - Bucket one is great at identifying the problem.